jeroennoten/Laravel-AdminLTE/README.md

 ## Issues, Questions and Pull Requests

 You can report issues or ask questions in the [issues section](https://github.com/jeroennoten/Laravel-AdminLTE/issues).
-Please, start your issue with `ISSUE: ` and your question with `QUESTION: ` in the subject.

-If you have a question, it is recommended to search and check the closed issues first.

-To submit a Pull Request, please fork this repository, create a new branch and commit your new/updated code in there.
-Then open a Pull Request from your new branch.
-Refer to [this guide](https://help.github.com/articles/about-pull-requests/) for more info.
-When submitting a Pull Request take the next notes into consideration:

-- Check that the Pull Request don't introduce a high downgrade on the code quality.
-- If the Pull Request introduce new features, consider adding an explanation of this feature on the Wiki documentation.

-You can report issues or ask questions in the [issues section](https://github.com/jeroennoten/Laravel-AdminLTE/issues).
 Please, start your issue with `[BUG]` and your question with `[QUESTION]` in the subject.

 If you have a question, it is recommended to search and check the closed issues first.